Blog

 Believe it or not, many homeowners aren’t even aware that they can finance roofing work.
 Mention that your company offers financing options, especially to prospects who seem on the fence with their decision.

-6) Give them Options
+6) Give Them Options

 They may opt not to hire a company because the salesman did not present them with any choices they liked.
 In most cases, the salesman doesn’t show everything he has in his arsenal.